arksohail/arksohail/README.md

 - 👋 Hi, I’m @arksohail
-- 👀 I’m interested in Front End Development
+- 👀 I’m a Front End Developer
-- 🌱 I’m currently learning Angular 8+
+- 🌱 I’m in love with Angular 8+
 - 📫 You can mail me at arksohail@gmail.com ...

 <!---